WendyQuarteer/Memory-game/README.md

 - [x] JS: prepare variables for the cards, so we can use them
 - [x] JS: make a string of the cards
 - [x] JS: make a function for the computer to shuffle the cards
-- [] JS: make a function for the cards, so it turns when clicked, and turns back when 2 different ones are turned.
-- []Make them turn on click
+- [x] JS: Make them turn on click with a maximum of 2 per time
-- []Make their order random using javascript
-- []Turn them back around if you clicked two
+- [] JS: Turn them back around if you clicked two
-- []Then implement the logic to only turn back if they don't match
+- [] JS: Then implement the logic to only turn back if they don't match

+#### Comment:
+After working all Saturday on VS code, something went wrong...
+I undid all until the point where I was sure thing worked but couldn't get the same result anymore.
+But..
+I kept working until I was there again "or almost".
+When saving VS code with cmd-s for every separate page + an extra file safe...
+I woke up the next morning without it al being saved.
+Maybe best to start over from 0 + go back to PHP-storm.